Simon Danczuk

-Simon Christopher Danczuk (/ˈdæntʃək/ DAN-chək; born 24 October 1966) is a British author and former Member of Parliament (MP) who represented the constituency of Rochdale between 2010 and 2017.
+Simon Christopher Danczuk (/ˈdæntʃək/ DAN-chək; born 24 October 1966) is a British author and former politician, who was Member of Parliament (MP) for Rochdale between 2010 and 2017.
 Elected as a member of the Labour Party, he was suspended from the party in 2015 after it emerged he had exchanged explicit messages with a 17-year-old girl.
-He has co-written two books, Smile for the Camera: The Double Life of Cyril Smith and Scandal at Dolphin Square.
+He has co-written two books, Smile for the Camera: The Double Life of Cyril Smith (2014) and Scandal at Dolphin Square (2022).
 Danczuk was the unsuccessful Reform UK candidate at the 2024 Rochdale by-election, which was won by Workers Party of Britain leader George Galloway.

-Early life

-Danczuk grew up in Hapton, Lancashire and is of Polish descent.
-He attended Gawthorpe School, now called Shuttleworth College in Burnley.

 Career

 He began his working life at the age of sixteen in a factory making gas fires, before moving to the chemical company ICI.
 Whilst working, he studied at night school and gained qualifications he had missed at secondary school.
 He then gained a place as a mature student at Lancaster University, where he studied Economics, Politics and Sociology.

 Danczuk became involved in the Labour movement after joining the Labour Party through the GMB trade union in the late 1980s.
 In 1993, at the age of 27, he was elected as a councillor to Blackburn with Darwen Borough Council and served for six years, with portfolios including economic development and education.

 In 1999, Danczuk became the founding director of a research, public affairs and communications consultancy called Vision Twentyone alongside Ruth Turner, who would later become Director of Government Relations within Tony Blair's Downing Street office.
 Danczuk held this position until his election to Parliament in 2010.
 He also has held research positions at The Big Issue in the North, Opinion Research Corporation, Bolton Bury TEC and worked for academics at Lancaster University.

 Danczuk founded the Necessary Group, a campaign group of businessmen and politicians which campaigned prior to the expected referendums for an elected Regional Assembly for the North West of England.

 Danczuk was selected in early 2007 to be the Rochdale Labour Party's Prospective Parliamentary Candidate.
 He received death threats during the selection process, including a funeral wreath with flowers spelling 'Simon' and a four-foot cross being anonymously sent to his work office.